genepi-freiburg/genepicoloc/README.md

 save_coloc_regions(coloc_regions_list, sumstats_name)
 ```

-After running this command, you will find several new files in the working directory (assuming sumstats_name="eGFR_sumstats")
+After running this command, you will find several new files in the working directory (assuming sumstats_name="eGFR_sumstats"):
 - `eGFR_sumstats_subset.tsv.gz` (formatted sumstats file) and its index `eGFR_sumstats_subset.tsv.gz.tbi` (created with tabix),
 - `eGFR_sumstats_coloc_regions_PASS.tsv` - file listing significant regions that will be used for colocalization (and its extended version with leading variants for each region `eGFR_sumstats_coloc_regions.tsv`)
 - `eGFR_sumstats_log.txt` - log file.

-After these preprocessed files ("sumstats_1") have been created, we are ready to start actual colocalization analysis
+After these preprocessed files ("sumstats_1") have been created, we are ready to start actual colocalization analysis.

 ## II.
 Run colocalization analysis